Keyboard shortcuts

 Integer Types

 An integer is a whole number.
-C++ has a few different integer types which have diffenent bit widths.
+C++ has a few different integer types which have different bit widths.
 The default int is 32-bits wide on most platforms.
 By default integer types are signed ie. they can represent both positive and negative numbers.
 If you need unsigned numbers we can use the unsigned qualifier.

 const int x = -5;